Making ROMANCE

 These stages are based on the actual rules of courtship, but these stages are meant for fiction.
 In the real world, someone that cares whether or not the female reaches climax is NO GUARANTEE that he cares beyond ensuring that she will allow sex a second time.

-The skin the Heroine has exposed, while fully dressed, advertises to the male half of the population exactly how Fast she is willing to proceed from Skin Contact to Sex.
+The skin exposed, while fully dressed, advertises exactly how fast one is willing to proceed from Skin Contact to Sex.

-A Heroine in a low-cut but full-skirted gown states that she will allow some kissing contact (stage 8) but sex must still be negotiated.
+A female in a low-cut but full-skirted gown states that she will allow some kissing contact (stage 8) but sex must still be negotiated.

-A Heroine wearing very little, short skirt or tight pants, short top, exposed belly and / or back...etc., is advertising that she will allow sex to the man that gains hand contact, (stage 4).
+A female wearing very little, short skirt or skin-tight pants, a short top that exposes belly and/or back...etc., is advertising that she will allow sex to the man that gains hand contact, (stage 4).

-Color choice is also a factor in Readiness for Sexual Contact.
-Pastels signal Innocence, bright colors signal playfulness, dark jewel tones signal Interest but caution, and dark colors are a sign of Aggression.
+Color choice is also a factor in readiness for Sexual Contact.
+Light colors and pastels signal innocence.
+Bright colors and colorful prints signal playfulness.
+Dark jewel tones and satin, signal interest but caution.
+Animal prints, leather, dark velvets, and fur are a sign of sexual aggression.

-The stages of Intimacy are not rigid, but fluid.
-Steps can be rushed, one right after the other, some may even be skipped, but skipped steps implies a lack of respect.
+The stages of Intimacy are fluid.
+Steps can be rushed, one right after the other, and some may even be skipped.
+However, skipped steps imply a lack of respect.
 Skipped steps can also imply a need to Control.
-These warning signs may not be understood Consciously, but be rest assured, Subconsciously, the other party is well aware of what's going on.
+These warning signs may not be understood consciously, but be rest assured, subconsciously the other party is well aware of what's going on.

-The Heroine meets a suitable young Man.
-They are introduced and he immediately goes to hug her, without bothering to offer his hand or speak with her personally.
-The Heroine may not feel that she has a reason to turn him down and so may allow the full-frontal contact.
-After that, she will refuse to be alone with him, in fact she may avoid him altogether, likely for the rest of the night.
+She meets a suitable young man.
+They are introduced and he immediately goes to hug her without bothering to offer his hand or speak with her personally.
+She may not feel that she has a reason to turn him down and so may allow the full-frontal contact.
+After that, she will refuse to be alone with him; in fact she may avoid him altogether, likely for the rest of the night.
 She may not even realize she's avoiding him, but she will avoid him none the less.

 Why?
 Because whether she is aware of it or not, his rush into close physical contact removed all trust.

-If The Heroine decides at any time to break the order and jump steps this gives the Hero permission to do so as well.
-However this also tells the Hero that He does NOT have to respect her personal boundaries - because She has violated His.
+When a female decides to break the order and jump steps with a potential partner, this tells him that he does NOT have to respect her personal boundaries because she has violated His.

 Morgan Hawke